 Pizza cutters do not hold their sharp edge for a long time and get dull after a couple of uses.
 So, if you are wondering why your pizza cutter become dull easily, here are a few reasons:

 Cheap pizza cutters are not designed to be durable and have poor edge retention.
 An economical wheel cutter might even lead to imperfect slices and ruin your pizza.
-Also, not all materials can be sharpening.
+Also, not all materials can be sharpened.
 Therefore it’s best to purchase a pizza cutter made of steel.

 Equally important, you shouldn’t just purchase a pizza cutter because it’s expensive but of high-quality construction.